 Refers to any system that combines letters and numbers.
 A contraction of “alphabet” and “numeric”.

-A graphical figure that spells out one or more words not only in its form as presented, but also in another direction or orientation.
+A graphical figure that spells out one or more words not only in its form as presented but also in another direction or orientation.
 This effect is also called an inversion.

 American Paper Institute

-An organization that correlates all paper related information.
+An organization that correlates all paper-related information.

-Outside of North America the ‘Letter‘ page size is known as ‘American Quarto’.
+Outside of North-America the ‘Letter‘ page size is known as ‘American Quarto’.

 In Latin, this is the symbol for ‘et’ which means ‘and’.
 The name is believed to be derived from the phrase ‘and per se and’.

 A computer or other device that manipulates analog data as variable voltages.
-Some scanners utilize hard-wired electronic circuit to do analog color correction and tone reproduction, other scanners utilize digital data to do similar functions.
+Some scanners utilize a hard-wired electronic circuit to do analog color correction and tone reproduction, other scanners utilize digital data to do similar functions.
 Nowadays all scanners are digital.